coder/websocket/README.md

 Some more advantages of nhooyr/websocket are that it supports concurrent writes and makes it very easy to close the connection with a status code and reason.

-The ping API is also much nicer. gorilla/websocket requires registering a pong handler on the Conn which results in awkward control flow.
+The ping API is also nicer. gorilla/websocket requires registering a pong handler on the Conn which results in awkward control flow.
 With nhooyr/websocket you use the Ping method on the Conn that sends a ping and also waits for the pong.